Heartbeat

 © Charles PETILLON

-The experience offers Covent Garden an engaging and accessible cultural event that can be visited, understood and enjoyed by everyone, at anytime.
+This experience offers Covent Garden a captivating and accessible cultural event that everyone can visit, understand and enjoy at any time.

 Layout

 The installation took place in the south hall.
-This site has an established use for temporary events.
+This site is usually used for temporary events.

 Charles PETILLON Christophe GUERIN drawing